SESAME-Synchrotron/BEATS_tomoscan/docs/source/daq.rst

-Data Acquisition
+Data Acquisition (DAQ)
 =================

 EPICS Support for Multidimensional Detectors
 ---------------------------------------------

-This page is the home of data acquisition system of BEATS that include applications for collecting experimental data from BEATS.
+This page is the home of the data acquisition (DAQ) system of BEATS.
+It describes applications for collecting experimental data at the ID10-BEATS beamline of SESAME.

 DAQ System